atmos-sphere/atmos/proposal/master.md

 ### Risk 2: Explicit Content

-Since this is the internet, people will use whatever site or application they can find to be degenerates.
-As a result, there will be spheres created for content not suitable of children (or for anyone in some cases).
+There is a risk that malicious users may pose a threat which can ruin the experience for other users through inappropriate content.
+An example of this maybe be if spheres with content not suitable of children are created.
 Atmos will need clear rules in the terms and conditions stating that either the site cannot be used for this 18+ content or if explicit content is allowed, then there will need to be rules on what is acceptable and the restrictions required to ensure